-- Contact parents and carers and meet with them (In almost all cases, parents and carers will be involved in their children's interventions, although there may be circumstances when this may not happen, such as where child protection issues are identified.) - Offer information to take away and places to seek further information - Be available for follow up calls. - Make a record of the meeting and add on to the child's CPOMs record. - Discuss strategies or interventions to support the child. - Discuss how the parents and carers can support their child. - Keep parents and carers up to date and fully informed of decisions about the support and interventions provided.
+- Contact parents and carers and meet with them (In almost all cases, parents and carers will be involved in their children's interventions, although there may be circumstances when this may not happen, such as where child protection issues are identified) - Offer information to take away and places to seek further information. - Be available for follow-up calls. - Make a record of the meeting and add on to the child's CPOMs record. - Discuss strategies or interventions to support the child. - Discuss how the parents and carers can support their child. - Keep parents and carers up to date and fully informed of decisions about the support and interventions provided.

-Parents and carers will be informed if their child is at risk of danger and children may choose to tell their parents and carers themselves.
-We give children the option of informing their parents and carers about their mental health needs for themselves or of accompanying and supporting them to do so.
+Parents and carers will be informed if their child is at risk of danger, although children may choose to tell their parents and carers themselves.

 We make every effort to support parents and carers to access services where appropriate.
-Our primary concern is the children, and in the rare event that parents and carers are not accessing services we will seek advice from the Local Authority.
 We also provide information for parents and carers to access support for their own mental health needs.